jakubzahumensky/microscopy_analysis/README.md

 ### **Parameters for *tangential* images**

 - **foci_density(find_maxima)** - areal density of high-intensity foci in the plasma membrane, detected using the built-in *Find maxima* Fiji plugin (with *prominence* set to 1.666 and *exclude on edges* activated), i.e., $number_{foci}/area_{ROI}$, where $area_{ROI}$ corresponds to the area of the respective ROI
 - **foci_density(analyze_particles)** - areal density of high-intensity foci in the plasma membrane detected using the *Analyze particles* plugin and taking objects with area between 5 and 120 pixels.
 The image of the respective cell (ROI) is first binarized using adaptive thresholding.
-From the objects at the ROI boundary, only those touching the lower and right "edges" are counted (analogous to how a Bruker chamber is used to count cells in a suspension)
+From the objects at the ROI boundary, only those touching the lower and right "edges" are counted (analogous to how a Bürker chamber is used to count cells in a suspension)
 - **area_fraction(foci_vs_ROI)** - total area of objects reported in *foci_density(analyze_particles)* divided by the area of the ROI, i.e., $area_{particles}/area_{ROI}$; gives an estimate of how much of the plasma membrane is covered with the studied microdomains
 - **length[um]** and **length_SD[um]** - mean and standard deviation of the length of the particles counted in *foci_density(analyze_particles)*, i.e., high-intensity foci (microdomains)
 - **width[um]** and **width_SD[um]** - mean and standard deviation of the width of the particles counted in *foci_density(analyze_particles)*, i.e., high-intensity foci (microdomains)